University of Toronto ID Card and Email

 Click here for step-by-step instructions on activating your new UTmail account.

-Applications for FLC will be available mid-June.
+There is no cost to participate.
+Applications for FLC will be availableearly June.
 Space is limited so apply early.

 Commuter Orientation: All incoming Vic commuter students are invited to attend Commuter Orientation in August.